-While we’re always looking for new ways to fund students, we currently have five programs that provide financial assistance toward educational expenses.
+While we’re always looking for new ways to fund students, we currently have several programs that provide financial assistance toward educational expenses.

 All of our funding programs support students pursuing credits in one of the college's professional and technical programs.
 While many of these credits can later be applied to a two-year degree for students who choose that goal, our funding only supports students who pursuing professional and technical studies.